The Weymouth Seaside Express

-We head westwards from Westbury along the West of England main line and take the loop line to Frome, where we make our final stop to pick up passengers.
-We continue to Bruton and Castle Cary, where we leave the main line and head south on the Weymouth Branch.
-We pass through Yeovil Pen Mill and then there follows a long steep climb through the Dorset Hills up to the summit at Evershot Tunnel.
+We head westwards from Westbury along the West of England main line to Bruton.
+At Castle Cary, we leave the main line and head south on the single track Weymouth Branch.
+We stop at Yeovil Pen Mill for our steam locomotive to take on water, and then there follows a long steep climb through the Dorset Hills up to the summit at Evershot Tunnel.
 Our steam locomotive will be working flat out on this exhilarating climb.
 It is mainly downhill from Evershot Summit through Maiden Newton, and the picturesque town of Dorchester, to Weymouth.

-We leave Weymouth at around 18:10 for our return journey and head north up the steep Bincombe Bank (1 in 50) to Dorchester.
+We leave Weymouth for our return journey at around 16:30 and head north up the steep Bincombe Bank (1 in 50) to Dorchester.
 Later we climb up to Evershot Summit from the south side before the descent to Yeovil Pen Mill.
-We stop at Frome, Westbury, Trowbridge, Bath and Keynsham to set down passengers.
+We stop at Westbury, Trowbridge, Bath and Keynsham to set down passengers.
 Finally we arrive at Bristol Temple Meads where we say goodbye to our steam locomotive.

 Approximate timings shown